 LEDA reserves the right to consider all applications on a case-by-case basis and may take additional personal and academic factors into account when making final admission decisions.

 The LEDA Scholars program is free for all students admitted.

 Successful applicants must complete a rigorous, multi-tiered application process, mirroring the admissions process for highly selective colleges and universities.
-To start or continue your application, click here.
+To learn more about the application in general and sign up for notifications when the next application becomes available, click here.

 If you have any questions about LEDA’s recruitment and admissions process that is not answered on our website, please contact us at email@example.com.